kungfrank/u18_ros-docker/README.md

 docker pull biomotion/teaserpp:pcl-1.9.1
 ```

-## Running docker
+## Running container

-After you pull the docker image, you can now use scripts to navigate container and your pc.
+After you pull the docker image, you can now use scripts to navigate the container and your pc.

 ### First, setup the environment
 ```bash